SachinRocker/crm-springsecurity/README.md

 # crm-springsecurity
-Java web Maven project for CRM with Spring MVC, Hibernate, Spring security for authentication
+Java web Maven project for Customer Relation Management with Spring MVC Archetecture, Hibernate,My SQL Used Spring security for user authentication and authorization based on user roles like ADMIN, EMPLOYEE, and MANAGER.